ayseKn/MapCluster-1/README.md

 # MapCluster Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+MapCluster is a UI component add-on for Vaadin 8.
 It generates clusters of geographic locations on https://vaadin.com/directory/component/v-leaflet map and puts each cluster on a marker.
 The clusters are apart from one another at least 10% of the map size.
 The percentage is configurable.
 Other distance metrics can be coded -- see `ClusterUtils.computeClusterDistanceLimit()` and its caller.
 Re-adjusts clusters as the map is moved or zoomed in/out.

 ## Online demo